-- Rescue Kit — Removes malware from infected PCs via USB drive.
+- Rescue Kit — Removes malware from heavily infected and unresponsive PCs via a USB drive.

 - USB protection — Scans USB drives for malware.

 Most of Panda’s features are good (and some of them, like the Rescue Kit, are excellent), but there are a couple of areas that need improvement.
-For example, Panda’s web protection detected less than 50% of the phishing sites in my tests, the VPN only comes with unlimited data on the most expensive plan, and the customer support is not that good.
+For example, Panda’s web protection detected less than 50% of the phishing sites in my tests, the VPN is very limited and only comes with unlimited data on the most expensive plan, and the customer support is absolutely terrible.

-While I don’t think Panda is better than some top competitors, it’s a good, easy-to-use option for users looking for a full-featured internet security suite.
-And one of the things I like the most is that Panda offers a variety of packages for all budgets, and all of them are backed by a 30-day money-back guarantee.
+While I don’t think Panda can compete with some top competitors, it’s a decent option for anyone looking for a full-featured, easy-to-use internet security suite.
+It offers a variety of packages for all budgets, and all of them are backed by a 30-day money-back guarantee.

 - Critical areas.
 Scans PC memory, current processes, and other areas where viruses usually hide.